Chart Color Schemes

 Age

-The median age in Aspley is 43 years, significantly higher than Greater Brisbane's average of 36 years and Australia's median age of 38 years.
-The 75-84 age group makes up 9.5% of Aspley's population, compared to Greater Brisbane, while the 25-34 cohort comprises 10.4%.
-According to post-2021 Census data, the 75-84 age group has increased from 8.4% to 9.5%, and the 55-64 age group has decreased from 11.8% to 10.7%.
-By 2041, population forecasts indicate substantial demographic changes in Aspley.
-The 85+ age group is projected to grow by 99%, reaching 1,358 people from 682.
-Notably, the combined 65+ age groups are expected to account for 97% of total population growth, reflecting Aspley's aging demographic profile.
-In contrast, the 15-24 and 55-64 cohorts are anticipated to experience population declines.
+The median age in Aspley is 43 years, which is significantly higher than Greater Brisbane's average of 36 years, and also older than Australia's median age of 38 years.
+The 75-84 age group comprises 9.5% of the population in Aspley, compared to Greater Brisbane, while the 25-34 cohort makes up 10.4%.
+According to data from the 2021 Census, the 75-84 age group has increased from 8.4% to 9.5%, and the 55-64 cohort has decreased from 11.8% to 10.7%.
+By 2041, population forecasts indicate substantial demographic changes for Aspley, with the 85+ age group expected to grow by 99% (from 683 to 1,358 people).
+The combined 65+ age groups will account for 97% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 15-24 and 55-64 cohorts are projected to experience population declines.